ParaMotion 7 Step method for Hypermobility (HSD/hEDS) and Neurodivergence

 Once the foundation is calmer, these three steps work together.
 Progress in one supports progress in the others.

-Step 3: Regulate the Nervous System
+Step 3: Regulate

 Your nervous system controls muscle activation, coordination, pain perception, fatigue, and recovery.
 If the nervous system remains in protection, the body cannot build efficient stability.
 Many hypermobile people spend significant time in protective nervous system states, including: